notorious-d-e-v/client-twitter-api-access/README.md

-# Eliza Twitter/X Client
+# Eliza Twitter/X Client (V2 API, API Access)

-This package provides Twitter/X integration for the Eliza AI agent.
+Twitter/X integration for Eliza Agents!

+This library uses X API Access Keys instead of X username and password.
+We consider this to be more reliable, because your account won't get banned.
+Additionally, it's not a constant arms race to find new ways to outsmart the X dev team.

+Use [@elizaos-plugins/twitter-client](https://github.com/elizaos-plugins/client-twitter) if you are looking to use username and password authentication instead.

+This is a work in progress and will be built out as needed.

 ## Features

 - Post generation and management
-- Interaction handling (mentions, replies)
+- ~~Interaction handling (mentions, replies)~~ (needs implementing)
-- Search functionality
+- ~~Search functionality~~ (needs implementing)
-- Twitter Spaces support with STT/TTS capabilities
+- ~~Twitter Spaces support with STT/TTS capabilities~~ (needs implementing)
-- Media handling (images, videos)
+- ~~Media handling (images, videos)~~ (needs implementing)
-- Approval workflow via Discord (optional)
+- ~~Approval workflow via Discord (optional)~~ (needs implementing)

 ## Setup Guide